Ice (The X-Files): Reviews

 Digital Spy's Ben Rawson-Jones described the episode's stand-off between Mulder and Scully as "an extremely tense moment of paranoia."
 A New York Daily News review called the episode "potent and creepy", and said that its plot "was worthy of honorary passage into The Twilight Zone".
 Matt Haigh called it "an extremely absorbing and thrilling episode" on the Den of Geek website, noting its debt to The Thing, and Juliette Harrisson called "Ice" the "finest" stand-alone episode of the first season.
 On the TV Squad blog, Anna Johns called it "a spectacular episode" with an "excellent" opening.
 UGO Networks called the episode's worms among the series' best "Monsters-of-the-Week" and the cause of "much pointed-guns aggression".
 In Tor.com, Meghan Deans compared the scene where Mulder and Scully inspect each other for infection to a similar scene in "Pilot"; in "Ice", both characters were equally vulnerable and (unlike the pilot scene) Scully was not portrayed as "an idiot".
-Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, gave the episode five out of five stars.
-They called it "the most influential episode ever made", noting that the series reprised its formula several times during its run.
-Shearman felt that although their script was derivative, Morgan and Wong created "a pivotal story" by combining crucial themes from The Thing with a "well rounded" cast of characters.
+Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, gave the episode five out of five stars.
+Calling it "the most influential episode ever made", Shearman noted that the series would end up reusing the episode's formula several times over the course of the series' run.
+Shearman further felt that although their script was derivative, Morgan and Wong created "a pivotal story" by combining crucial themes from The Thing with a "well rounded" cast of characters.

 "Ice" was also considered one of the best episodes of the first season by the production crew.
 According to Carter, Morgan and Wong "just outdid themselves on this show, as did director David Nutter, who really works so hard for us.
 I think they wrote a great script and he did a great job directing it, and we had a great supporting cast".
 Nutter said: "The real great thing about 'Ice' is that we were able to convey a strong sense of paranoia.
 It was also a great ensemble piece.
 We're dealing with the most basic emotions of each character, ranging from their anger to their ignorance and fear.
 It established the emotional ties these two characters have with each other, which is very important.
 Scaring the hell out of the audience was definitely the key to the episode".
 Anderson said that "it was very intense.
 There was a lot of fear and paranoia going on.
 We had some great actors to work with".